dib-lab/eel-pond/1-quality.rst

-The paired sequences output by this set of commands will be in the files ending in ``qc.qc.fq.gz``, with any orphaned sequences all together in ``orphans.qc.fq.gz``.
+The paired sequences output by this set of commands will be in the files ending in ``.qc.fq.gz``, with any orphaned sequences all together in ``orphans.qc.fq.gz``.

 Interleave the sequences